zumo64/ELK_POC/README.rst

 Then open a Sense console pointing to the marvel sense cluster (ex : http://192.168.99.100:9203) Paste load-test/template/jmeter_tempate.json in order to create the template for the indices that will collect the Jmeter metrics (read below) .
 Use es_admin/password credentials

-If you are planning  to load test the ES target instance embedded in Docker (the one in jmeter-compose.yml) then open a Kibana client (port 5601) to the ES target cluster and, from the sense console (poining to http://192.168.99.100:9200), create the index/ indices you are basing your test on.
+If you are planning  to load test the ES target instance embedded in Docker (the one in jmeter-compose.yml) from the sense console (poining to http://192.168.99.100:9200), create the index/ indices you are basing your test on.
 In this example we are creating the index apachelogs, the index creation is apachelogs_mappings.json.

 If you are planning to test an external ES cluster then do the same as above but using a sense console pointing at it.